Guangan Sichuan, China Travel Guide

 Street food snack: ¥5-¥20.
 Local eatery meal: ¥20-¥50.
 Mid-range restaurant: ¥50-¥150.
 Fine dining: ¥150-¥400+.

 Your well-being in Guang'a depends on proper preparation.
-This covers required vaccinations, common health concerns, and emergency procedures.
+This includes required vaccinations, common health concerns, and emergency procedures.

-No specific vaccinations are required for entry to China, unless coming from a yellow fever area.
+No particular shots are needed for entry to China, unless coming from a yellow fever area.
 Routine vaccinations like MMR, diphtheria-tetanus-pertussis, varicella, polio, and yearly flu shots are recommended.
 Hepatitis A and Typhoid are advisable for most travelers.

 Drinking tap water is generally not safe.
 Always drink bottled or boiled water, or consume water purification methods.
 Exercise caution with street food.
 Opt for busy stalls that cook food fresh and maintain visible cleanliness.
 Wash fruits and vegetables thoroughly.

-Travel insurance is highly recommended for all travelers.
-Ensure your policy covers medical emergencies, emergency evacuation, trip cancellation or interruption, and lost luggage.
+We highly recommend travel insurance for all travelers.
+Ensure your policy includes coverage for medical emergencies, emergency evacuation, cancellation or interruption of your trip, and lost luggage.